 NIBE Energy Systems uses Remote Guidance when working in its export markets and must support its European subsidiaries.
 Sometimes they have someone onsite, and we may speak different languages.
 Remote Guidance can help bridge the language barrier in that situation, “If anyone knows the products, our experts can show them visually, and they ‘get it’ immediately,” says Christensson.
 “We see great potential in using Remote Guidance with our connected heat pumps.
 Better and more accurate troubleshooting means shorter downtime and reduces the proportion of incorrectly replaced spare parts, and also to achieve increased customer satisfaction and reduced travel”, says Christensson.

 NIBE Group is a global organization contributing to a lower carbon footprint and better energy utilization.
-The three business areas are – Climate Solutions, Element and Stoves.
-NIBE develops, manufactures, and markets a wide range of eco-friendly, energy-efficient solutions for indoor climate comfort in all properties, plus components and solutions for intelligent heating and control in industry and infrastructure.
+The three business areas are – Climate Solutions, Element, and Stoves.
+NIBE develops, manufactures, and markets a wide range of eco-friendly, energy-efficient solutions for indoor climate comfort in all properties, components, and solutions for intelligent heating and control in industry and infrastructure.

-From its beginnings in the Småland city of Markaryd nearly 70 years ago, NIBE Group has grown into a global group with 17,000 employees on average and a global presence.
+From its beginnings in the Småland city of Markaryd nearly 70 years ago, NIBE Group has grown into a global group with 17,000 employees and a global presence on average.
 From the start, the company has been driven by a strong culture of entrepreneurship and a passion for responsible business operations.
 Its success factors are long-term investments in sustainable product development and strategic acquisitions.
 Combined, these factors have brought about strong, targeted growth, which generated sales of just over SEK 25 billion in 2019.